kopylash/hangman-ruby/docs/part_0_create_saas_app.md

 available, and tries to install them otherwise.
 This will create a new file `Gemfile.lock`, *which you should place under version control.*

+If the command `bundle` is not installed in your computer, you would need to run the command `gem install bundle` to fix the problem.

 To place under version control, use these commands:

 ```sh